course-details-portlet

 • have knowledge of the most important development features of the welfare state, and of the main features of differences between different countries in terms of scope, tasks and organization

-• have knowledge of the background for the many reforms of the welfare state in the 1990s, and how this has changed the goals, tasks and organization of the services
+• have knowledge of the background for the many reforms of the welfare state in recent decades, and how this has changed the goals, tasks and organization of the services

-• have knowledge of the «new welfare state», and what internal and external challenges it faces
+• have knowledge of the «new welfare state», what internal and external challenges it faces, and what are the main elements of "the social investment perspective"

 Skills - the student shall demonstrate the ability to:

-• describe welfare states and the development of health policy in different systems
+• describe welfare states and the development of welfare policy in different systems

 • use key terms to analyze challenges in the welfare state

-• use relevant theoretical approaches to welfare state and health policy to explain variations between countries, and to analyze the distribution of power and resources in the services
+• use relevant theoretical approaches to the welfare state to explain variations between countries, and to analyze the distribution of power and resources in the services

 Learning methods and activities

 Lectures/group discussions.
 Supervision of term paper.
-The course will be held in English when requested.
 If 6 or fewer students attend the course the two first weeks of teaching, the course will be offered as an individual study course with supervision.
 Please contact the department for further information.

 Compulsory assignments